 Autograft is obtaining of bone from the patient’s own body and typically is the gold standard grafting procedure available now.

-Concerns: Autograft has its limitations, which include potential problems such as second surgical site and patient discomfort regarding the harvesting of a graft from another part of the patient’s body.
+Concerns: Autograft has its limitations, which include potential problems such as second surgical site and patient discomfort in terms of harvesting of a graft from another part of the patients body.
 It’s also a painful, complex and costly procedure for the patient.